Covata/delta-sdk-python/docs/keystore.rst

 The management and storage of private keys is the responsibility of the client.
 The ``DeltaKeyStore`` provides the interface for a key-storage implementation.
-The ``FileSystemKeyStore`` is an implementation to store keys on PEM formats on the file system.
+The ``FileSystemKeyStore`` is an implementation to store keys in PEM formats on the file system.

 Retrieval and usage of these keys is required in the following use cases: